-Pester your GP and don't be pushed aside by medics in hospital.
-Contact your local council to see what help is available or to find out about support groups (the best are those run by people who have 'been there, got the t-shirt' and can understand why you want to scream but dare not).
-Ask about leisure facility discounts and bus passes.
-Don't be put off by the minefield of benefit application forms.
-It's your right to get support even though you are made to jump through hoops sometimes.
-Citizens Advice will help with form filling as will other charities and some local councils.
-Finally, if you feel things are too much for you, don't bottle it up - tell someone.
-Contact your GP or the GP of the person you care for.
-They have a responsibility to ensure YOUR health is considered too.
-None of us can know what is round the corner.
-Anyone can be thrust into the role of carer without warning and there ain't much to prepare you for it!
-See carerswales.org/break-factsheet for more information.
+See carersuk.org/break-factsheet for more information.
 Or watch our film series: carersuk.org/breaks-videos Equipment and technology Different types of equipment, adaptations and technology could help make the home safer, your life easier and provide independence for the person you are looking after.
 Equipment could be purchased privately or you might be able to get help with the cost through the NHS or through assessments from the local authority, if they decide that such equipment is necessary.
 For small-scale adaptations to the home, in Wales, there is a 'Rapid Response Adaptations Programme'.
 This can help those with disability needs or who are elderly to live more independently.
 The scheme is delivered by Care and Repair Cymru www.careandrepair.org.uk/en You must be referred by your local authority or a health professional.

-Assistive technology can help people live independently in their own homes and give you, the carer, peace of mind.
-Unobtrusive monitoring devices such as sensors can be positioned throughout the home.
+Assistive technology can help people live independently in their own homes and give you peace of mind Monitoring devices such as sensors can be positioned throughout the home.
 They can detect if there is a problem, such as a gas leak or fire, and the person you look after needs assistance.
-Wearable technology can detect falls or locate a person if they have wandered.
+Movement alarms can detect motion such as falls or doors opening, and wearable technology can help locate a person if they have wandered away from home.
 There are also ways of using technology to monitor a person's health remotely through equipment they have in their home.
 Conditions such as asthma, heart failure, diabetes, chronic obstructive pulmonary disease (COPD), stroke and hypertension can be monitored.
 Everyday technology, such as the internet or your mobile phone, can take the stress out of a whole host of tasks such as shopping and coordinating care for the person you look after and can help them manage their own condition.
-Find out more at carerswales.org/tech